 Living a healthier life is easier said than done.
 Two days into a diet and most of us find ourselves nibbling on sweets, chips and other processed snacks.
 Despite what various fad diet programmes like to claim, healthy eating is a change of lifestyle and not a simple quick fix.
-With the right mind-set, a good daily routine and enough information about dieting – you’re far more likely to achieve your long-term body goals and keep a healthy relationship with food as well.
+With the right mindset, a good daily routine and enough information about dieting – you’re far more likely to achieve your long-term body goals and keep a healthy relationship with food as well.

 Food scientist Steven Witherly says that there are two determining factors that affect our relationship with food.
 Firstly, there’s orosensation, which refers to the sensation of what food tastes, smells and feels like when you eat it.
 Basically, your brain learns to associate a certain food or drink with an emotion.
-A good example of this is when you uncap a fizzy drink: that hissing sound it emits can provoke a relaxing, satisfied sensation.
-The second (and most dangerous) factor is product optimisation.
+A good example of this is when you uncap a fizzy drink: that hissing sound it emits can provoke a relaxing, satisfying sensation.
+The second (and most dangerous) factor is product optimization.
 This is the process whereby foods are filled with addictive elements such as unhealthy sugars, fats, and chemicals like MSG while they’re being manufactured.

-Food manufacturers spend large amounts of money trying to improve the efficacy of these two factors as they are known to increase your likelihood of purchasing their products.
+Food manufacturers spend large amounts of money trying to improve the efficacy of these two factors, as they are known to increase your likelihood of purchasing their products.
 So yes, this can make the journey into healthy eating a lot harder.
 But if you’re following the right steps, you should be able to breeze through the transition.
 Here are seven tips we recommend:

 1. Mental preparation

 You need to be conscious of how open you are to change.
-One of the reasons why people fail to follow through on their diets, is because they do not properly prepare themselves for the change.
+One of the reasons why people fail to follow through on their diets is because they do not properly prepare themselves for the change.
 Your outlook on the situation is very important.
 In this case, you’re not punishing your body for the foods it has consumed; you are introducing it to a better, healthier way of living.

 Secondly, our eating habits can be influenced by external factors – stress being the main example.
 By finding alternative ways of dealing with stress and other emotions, you can help sever the link between your emotions and food.